Benefits of Marrying a Turkish Citizen

-- A family residence permit is issued to the non-Turkish family members of a Turkish citizen for a maximum period of 3 years at a time.
+- A family residence permit is issued to the non-Turkish family members of a Turkish citizen for a maximum period of three years at a time,

-- In case of death or divorce of/with the Turkish citizen, the non-Turkish spouse can apply for a short-term residence permit.
+- In case of death or divorce of/with the Turkish citizen, the non-Turkish spouse can apply for a short-term residence permit in Turkey,

-- On completion of the stipulated period of 3 years, the foreigner can apply for a short-term residence permit in Turkey.
+- On completion of the stipulated period of three years, the foreigner can apply for a short-term residence permit in Turkey.

-- If an expat has been married to a Turkish citizen for 3 years or more, they are excluded from the work permit assessment criteria.
+- If an ex-pat has been married to a Turkish citizen for three years or more, they are excluded from the work permit assessment criteria,

-- A foreigner’s exceptional work permit in Turkey becomes null and void if their marriage to the Turkish citizen ends before the completion of 3 years.
+- A foreigner’s exceptional work permit in Turkey becomes null and void if their marriage to the Turkish citizen ends before the completion of three years,

 - In case the marriage ends after three years, settled foreigners in Turkey remain eligible for an exceptional work permit.